 An Indian pool surrounded by palms and under golden light, Castle India is one of the storybook homes in Britain

-The stories might be set in a forest in Madhya Pradesh, but Castle India brings all the myth and magic of the Jungle Book into Cornwall.
+The stories might be set in a forest in Madhya Pradesh, but Castle Trematonia brings all the myth and magic of the Jungle Book into Cornwall.
 From munching wedges of guava poolside to sipping chai tea spritzers in the ancient Indian temple, the grounds of this Tamar Valley stronghold are every bit the opposite of the bare necessities.
 All this outside, while the interiors of the main house sing a song of prints and patterns; the colour palette, chilli and turmeric and coriander, pulled from a recipe book.
 If only Kipling could see it.

 Black Beauty